YingyiLiu/HAMS/README.md

 ## License

+Code original author: Yingyi Liu.

-HAMS is free software: you can redistribute it and/or modify it under the terms of the Apache License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.\
+HAMS is free software: you can redistribute it and/or modify it under the terms of the Apache License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

 HAMS is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the Apache License for details.
 You should have received a copy of the Apache License along with HAMS.
 If not, see http://www.apache.org/licenses/LICENSE-2.0 <br/>